kylefoxaustin/useful_linux_scripts/easy_test_empty_directory/readme.md

 - if the argument is a directory but its empty, it will output "exists and is empty"
 - if the argument is a directory but its not empty, it will output "exists and is not empty"

-Note:  all tests are done assuming directories are passed as arguments. if a non-directory is passed in as an argument, it will default to "doesn't exist" (e.g. test_empty.sh blah\\blah\\ will result in 'doesn't exist')
+Note:  all tests are done with directory test commands.
+The script does not test for files specifically.